MoleMan1024/audiowagon/docs/faq.markdown

 I am trying my best to avoid this situation but sometimes I don't know why it happens.
 Here are some things you can try if this happens to you:

-- First of all do not store any important data on the USB drive other than audio files
+- First of all do not store any important data on the USB drive other than audio files.
+Keep a copy of those files on your PC
+- Update the app to version 0.6.1 or higher, there was an issue in earlier versions that could cause this corruption
 - Try using a different USB drive (flash memory can wear out after some years)
 - Try putting less data on the USB drive (this issue seems to happen more frequently to people who have gigabytes of music that they bring into their car)